Practice of Medicine

 What Is a Mutual Insurer, and Why Should You Choose One?

-Medical professional liability (or malpractice) insurers are sometimes described as being “mutual” – but what does that mean?
-In the simplest terms, it means the policyholders mutually own the company.
+When medical professional liability (or malpractice) insurers describe themselves as being “mutual,” they are saying that their policyholders mutually own the company.
 When you purchase a policy from a mutual medical professional liability insurance company, you receive an ownership stake in that company, just as you do when you buy stock or invest in a mutual fund.

 Physicians who purchase their own malpractice insurance will typically have a choice between either policyholder-owned mutual companies or stock companies, which are owned by their shareholders.
 Mutual insurers are focused on long-term ways to satisfy their policyholders, who can influence the company’s direction and product offerings, whereas stock companies focus on short-term ways to satisfy the stock market and make a profit for their investors.
 Both types of companies earn income from policy premiums and investments, but stock companies can also raise funds through the sale of stocks.

-Mutual insurance companies tend to be more service-oriented because of their ownership structure.
-Additionally, since they cannot sell stocks to generate income, they may maintain stricter underwriting discipline or adopt a more conservative approach to investments in order to protect the shared assets of the policyholders.
+Since mutual insurance companies cannot sell stocks to generate income, they maintain stricter underwriting discipline or adopt a more conservative approach to investments in order to protect the shared assets of the policyholders.
+This degree of fiscal responsibility creates an efficient environment, and the amount of time a claim stays open tends to shorten.

 The Purpose of Mutual Insurance Companies

-The first significant hard market for the medical malpractice industry started in the mid-1970s and resulted in many of the main insurers at the time – most of which were shareholder-owned companies – ceasing to offer medical malpractice insurance.
+The first significant hard market for the medical malpractice industry started in the mid-1970s and resulted in many of the primary insurers at the time — most of which were shareholder-owned companies — ceasing to offer insurance.
 Groups and associations of physicians responded by forming their own mutually owned insurance companies in order to give themselves affordable, reliable coverage.
-Like most mutual companies, they specialized in a particular market segment – in this case, healthcare -- and typically operated solely within one state or geographic region.
+Like most mutual companies, they specialized in a particular market segment — in this case, healthcare — and typically operated solely within one state or geographic region.

 The creation of these mutual medical professional liability insurers changed the market.
 While malpractice insurance was once only available through stock companies, today many of the country’s largest carriers are mutual.